Five Underrated Goudey Baseball Cards

 I know, I get it.
 But like the Cobb Sport Kings card, the 1935 Goudey Babe Ruth card remains an unbelievable bargain.

 Ruth gum cards have shot up in value in the past few years.
 It wasn’t too long ago that you could buy a 1933 Goudey Ruth in pretty low-grade condition for around $600.
-That price has almost doubled with those starting around a grand now.
-But one exception to the Ruth prices is found in the 1935 Goudey set.
+That price has shot up to over a grand now.
+But one of Ruth’s better finds is in the 1935 Goudey set.

 The four-in-one set as it’s sometimes called features four players on each card.
 That has generally kept the prices a bit on the low end as people looking for a Ruth card often want one with just The Babe on it.
 But the prices are too good to believe.

-Low-grade 1935 Goudey Ruth cards start around $400 and even mid-grade ones start around $700 – significantly less than what you’ll pay for even a low-grade 1933 Goudey Ruth.
+Low-grade 1935 Goudey Ruth cards started around $400 not too long ago.
+Prices have shot up to more than double that now but it’s still a bargain to some degree.
 If you don’t mind having guys like Ed Brandt and Marty McManus on it, this one’s for you.
 There’s even an added bonus with Hall of Famer Rabbit Maranville pictured as well.
+It’s also one of Ruth’s few Boston Braves cards and is considerably rarer than his 1933 Goudey cards.

 When looking for an affordable Ruth gum era card from his playing days, the 1935 Goudey is tough to beat.